 It is my mission to help you know yourself.
 To understand your strengths and how to use them to live your best life.
-To stand on your own two feet and work with the flow of the Universe, not against it.
+To work with the flow of the Universe, not against it.

 I am the black sheep (the weird one) of my family.
 I really need to get one of those sweaters made from the wool of black sheep… it’s a thing!
 I’m also a Fire Horse Woman.
 I’ll tell you more about that later.